fahadmaq007/couchdb-query-explorer/README.md

    b.
 Filter: Click on <i>Add Filter</i> & provide details like the field (attributeName), operation (eq, regex, gte, lte), value and optional name to it.

+   c.
+Import Settings: Paste the JSON format of the settings metadata & hit Enter.
+For eg. ``` {"couchUrl":"http://localhost:5984","fields":["_id","type","channel","parentId"],"filters":[{"field":"type","operation":"$eq","value":""}],"operations":{"$eq":"is","$regex":"contains","$gt":"greater than","$lt":"less than"}}```

+   d.
+Export Settings: As name suggests, the action will copy the settings metadata.

 The setting configuration data is stored in browser's localStorage so you don't have to re-create them.

 2. Query Explorer: It is as simple as selecting the available filters to query the database.
 However, if you want change the value of the filter, click on it.

 Note: The filter value that is changed here will be temporary and will not be persisted.